priyanmuthu/priyanmuthu.github.io/_projects/2014-07-01-Battleship.md

   - /battleship
 ---

-<p align="justify">BattleShip is the classic two-player board game redesigned for Kinect.
-It uses the dual projection floor-screen model of the <a href="https://github.com/Microsoft/kinect-ripple" target="_blank">ripple framework</a> for Kinect</p>
+BattleShip is the classic two-player board game redesigned for Kinect.
+It uses the dual projection floor-screen model of the [ripple framework](https://github.com/Microsoft/kinect-ripple) for Kinect.
+{: .text-justify}

 ![Game Projection](/images/projects/battleship/battleship.jpg)